KSUFA

 Surviving SB 1

-With the passage of SB 1 into law, Kent State's faculty will face new challenges in education our students in a way consistent with the mission of values of Kent State.
-KSUFA is committed to helping faculty navigate those challenges and to being a space where all faculty are heard, cared and advocated for.
+KSUFA is committed to helping faculty navigate those challenges and to being a space where all faculty are heard, cared, and advocated for.
+There are several important things to keep in mind:

 • KSUFA will defend your academic freedom and keep pressure on the University to do the same.